Selectmen last night responded to an and heard about the updated fire station proposal and related criticisms.

 Fire Station Costs

-Maloney showed the considered alternatives and related costs to the proposed fire station, noting that the majority of the selection committee -- including firefighters and department of public works workers as well as Maloney -- chose the plan to build a new station next to town hall.
+Maloney showed the considered alternatives and related costs to , noting that the majority of the selection committee -- including firefighters and department of public works workers as well as Maloney -- chose the plan to build a new station next to town hall.
 The decision to take renovation of the current central station off the table was made by the committee, not Cohen, Maloney said.

 Maloney said renovating and updating the current station would cost almost as much as building the new one and would not fulfill all of the needs of the town and firefighters.